betezz/DeepSonnet-AI/README.md

 ## Contact

-[Boden Moraski] - [bodenmoraski@gmail.com]
+Boden Moraski - bodenmoraski@gmail.com

 Project Link: https://github.com/your-username/deepsonnet-ai

 ## Acknowledgments

-- [Huge thank you to all of the developers at OpenAI, this would have not been possible without you]
+- Huge thank you to all of the developers at OpenAI, this would have not been possible without you
-- [Special thinks to Lawson Cale, Johnathan Samar, Benjamin Klick, Mr. Baber, Tom Rush, and of course Trevor "King" Cantlin.
-You guys have all been great.]
+- Special thinks to Lawson Cale, Johnathan Samar, Benjamin Klick, Mr. Baber, Tom Rush, and of course Trevor "King" Cantlin.
+You guys are all been great.